desmondw/5minToKill/README.md

-5 Minutes to Kill Yourself
+5 Minutes to Kill (Yourself)
 =============
+Last edit before repo: 8/4/2008

 AdultSwim used to promote their web games platform by displaying the top 10 for the leaderboard for the most recent games on TV.
 One such game was 5 Minutes to Kill Yourself.
 I researched (read: played) the game a lot before I realized in order to get to the top of the leaderboards I'd need a script.
 This is that script.